Ali Wentworth Posts Video Of First Moments Out Of COVID-19 Isolation To Instagram

 Ali Wentworth posted a video of her first moments out of COVID-19 self-isolation to Instagram, cheered on by her husband, Good Morning America anchor George Stephanopoulos and her two daughters.
 Ali has been battling against the virus for 16 days and this was the first time she was able to enjoy some personal time with her family, at an appropriate safe distance, since being diagnosed.

 In the clip, George is seen standing at the bottom of the stairs, awaiting his wife’s arrival.
-The news anchor and the couple’s two daughters, Elliot, 17, and Harper, 14 are heard and seen cheering for Ali as she descends the stairs.
+The news anchor and the couple’s two daughters — Elliot, 17, and Harper, 14 — are heard and seen cheering for Ali as she descends the stairs.

 View this post on Instagram